 Suleyman and Jenkins also declined to invest, with Jones once again left to deliver the final blow: “I think you need to go away, really think about the product […] and then look at how you can go and build a successful business”.

 Start-up business lesson: Kavuri thought his impressive employment and education history, as well as demonstrating a strong work ethic, would be enough to secure investment.
 Unfortunately, in selling himself, he failed to sell his business, leaving the Dragons unable to get excited about his poorly branded product.

->

-> Kavuri’s failed to express excitement in his product and explain why it would be a money spinner.
-He would certainly benefit from reading David McQueen’s guide on nailing a funding pitch the first time.
+Kavuri’s failed to express excitement in his product and explain why it would be a money spinner.

->

-> Sam Coley and Steve Pearce
+Sam Coley and Steve Pearce

 The next entrepreneurs into the Den had a very specific idea of which Dragons they wanted help them scale their price comparison site: Jenkins and Willingham.